shalinda/chatbot/README.md

 - **JavaScript Client**: The client sends user inputs to the backend through an HTTP request.
 - **Node.js (Express) Backend**: Receives requests from the client, forwards them to the Python microservice for processing, and streams back the responses using **Server-Sent Events (SSE)**.
 - **Python Microservice**: Communicates with **AWS Bedrock** to use **Anthropic Claude-3** for generating text responses based on the input.
-- **Nginx Reverse Proxy with OAuth2 Proxy**: Handles authentication and routes traffic between services.
+- **Nginx Reverse Proxy with OAuth2 Proxy with Keycloak**: Handles authentication and routes traffic between services.

 ---